Blake's Journey: Transport to Nationwide Children's Hospital

 In Chapter 2 of “Born with Spina Bifida: Blake’s Journey Home,” ride along with us for a rare, behind the scenes look at the care we provide.
 Shortly after Blake’s arrival at Nationwide Children’s, he’ll head into surgery where you’ll also get a glimpse at how two surgical teams work together to provide best possible outcomes.

-Brad Childers is a Respiratory Therapist with the Nationwide Children’s Transport team.
+Brad Childers, RRT, BS, is a respiratory therapist with the Nationwide Children’s Transport team.

 Browse by Author